 A federal judge today dismissed a lawsuit by four states, including Maryland, against the Trump administration, the U.S. Department of Treasury, and the Internal Revenue Service challenging the $10,000 limit on state and local tax (SALT) deductions enacted by the 2017 federal tax reform law.
-The suit alleged that SALT cap violated the U.S. Constitution’s Equal Protection Clause and the 10th Amendment, which protects states’ rights.
+The suit alleged that the SALT cap violated the U.S. Constitution’s Equal Protection Clause and the 10th Amendment, which protects states’ rights.

 “The cap, like any federal tax provision, will affect some taxpayers more than others and, by extension, will affect some states more than others.
 But the cap, again like every other feature of the federal Tax Code, is a part of the landscape of federal law within which states make their decisions as to how they will exercise their own sovereign tax powers” Judge J. Paul Oetken wrote in his opinion.